 Modular construction allows significant portions of work to be completed, off-site and usually inside in a modular workspace.
 It doesn’t describe the building itself, but the way it’s built.

-Many think of a mobile home or re-locatable building when they think of prefabricated or relocatable buildings, but modular construction has become more modern and sophisticated in recent years, which has led to more modular working spaces.
+Many think of a mobile home or re-locatable building when they think of prefabricated buildings, but modular construction has become more modern and sophisticated in recent years, which has led to more modular working spaces.
 Modular construction can be used to build either residential or commercial buildings, although commercial is the most common.